 Flaherty has the layoff numbers at her fingertips because the Wharton SBDC is one cog in a regional effort to redeploy the life-sciences troops here in the Philadelphia region so they don't decamp to San Francisco, Boston or some other red-hot locale for life-sciences start-ups.

 The Philadelphia area is the country's No. 2 life-sciences "cluster," just below Boston and above both San Francisco and New York, according to a 2009 economic analysis by the Milken Institute.
 But it's a disappointing ninth in "small-business vitality" in the life sciences - not far above Seattle and Minneapolis.

-Next month, the Wharton SBDC and some local partners will roll out a new "Entrepreneur OnRamp" initiative—details are below—designed to teach Big Pharma types the bootstrapping skills they'll need to help them get a fledgling life-sciences company off the ground.
+Next month, the Wharton SBDC and some local partners will roll out a new "Entrepreneur Proof Positive" initiative—details are below—designed to teach Big Pharma types the bootstrapping skills they'll need to help them get a fledgling life-sciences company off the ground.

 The Science Center—actually a cluster of buildings along Market Street on the fringes of the Penn and Drexel campuses—is another major cog in the effort to keep the region's life scientists local.
 It rents out 60,000 square feet of "incubator" space (labs and offices) for start-ups in the life sciences, clean energy and high tech.
 Across town, at the Navy Yard, there's another 80,000 square feet targeted as incubation space.

 Important sources of cash for the Big Pharma effort include "greenhouse" capital for life-sciences start-ups from BioAdvance (conveniently situated in the Science Center) and money from the state's Ben Franklin Technology Partners (who've been hit with a 42 percent budget cut - down from $27.6 million to $16 million for this fiscal year).
 Regionally, Ben Franklin operates from offices in the Navy Yard.